asantar0/SOG/README.md

 2. Upload the `sog` folder to your `/wp-content/plugins/` directory.

 3. Activate the plugin from the WordPress admin dashboard.

+### From release
+Go to release section in this proyect.

 ## Admin panel